 My trip to Cambodia for my 30th birthday, almost 10 years later, still remains one of my favorite holidays.
 Being in a country with peaceful kind people, monks peeking around corners when you least expect it and striking ancient temples coupled with a brutal history that makes your heart ache took the focus of aging away and let me see what time really does for things – heals and makes them beautiful.
 I couldn’t think of anywhere better to spend a special moment in time.

 As I look ahead to my next milestone birthday, I took a trip down memory lane and wanted to share some of these amazing images with you.
-Come join me as we tour Cambodia in photos.
+Come join me as we tour the best places to visit in Cambodia through photos.

-Phnom Penh was a surprise for us.
+Phnom Penh is one of the first places to visit in Cambodia for most visitors.
+It was a total surprise for us too.
 A thriving city with underpinnings of Buddhist serenity coexisting alongside remnants of the torturous history of the Khmer Rouge.
 Spending time shopping for pirated DVDs at the beautiful art deco building Psai Thmei and soaking up gold with the classic buddhist architecture of the Royal Palace & Silver Pagoda were just some of the things to keep you occupied.

 Tuol Sleng Genocide Museum & The Killing Fields

-One of the most heartbreaking places to visit in Phnom Penh is the Tuol Sleng Genocide Museum and the Killing Fields outside of town.
+One of the most heartbreaking places to visit in Cambodia in Phnom Penh is the Tuol Sleng Genocide Museum and the Killing Fields outside of town.
 It is a must visit to get a first hand view of the torture people in this beautiful country endured for so long.
 If you haven’t read anything about the Khmer Rouge or the Killing Fields, do it now.
-Absolutely heart breaking, but a piece of history that needs to be known.
+Absolutely heartbreaking, but a piece of history that needs to be known.

 To experience life on the water, take a day to spend on the Tonle Sap.
 In this “village”, the streets are water and the houses float.
 On Cambodia’s ‘Great Lake’, life revolves around the water.
 It is fascinating to see how life operates as it would on dry land with schools (seen below), kids playing, women working in the house and men out catching fish for sale or dinner.